toyiselateef/mmk_assessment/README.md

 # TypeScript + Node
-The main purpose of this repository is to show a simple microservice that uses postgresql as database provider and redis for cloud.
+The main purpose of this repository is to show a simple microservice that uses postgresql as database provider and redis for caching.
 The Rest APIs will be using the Swagger (OpenAPI) Specification, and supports cloud postgres and redis lab.